 Further Mathematics is a course for exceptional Mathematics students who are following Pinehurst's accelerated Mathematics programme.
-The course expects students to have completed A-Level Mathematics as all topics depend on material learned in this course.
+The course expects students to have either completed A-Level Mathematics or to be working on A2 Mathematics in the same year.
 Entry to the course will be at the discretion of the Head of Department after a discussion with the student to weigh up their results so far and their future aspirations.

-Candidates for AS Level Further Mathematics are required to enter for the Further Mathematics Pure 1 and Mechanics papers.
+Candidates for AS Level Further Mathematics are required to enter for the Further Mathematics Pure 1 and Statistics papers.
 These papers are sat in October/November of the first year of the programme.